mimvdb/codt-experiments/README.md

-# CODT experiments
+# CODTree experiments
-This repository hosts the experiment setup for CODT, including comparisons against other methods.
+This repository hosts the experiment setup for CODTree, including comparisons against other methods.

 ## Setup
 1. Each method is included as a git submodule, to clone all these run `git submodule update --init` after cloning.
 If you also want to be able to make changes in the submodules, make them track their main branch with `git submodule foreach git checkout main` and `git submodule foreach git pull origin main`